Opec+ keeps oil market in deficit

 UAE: Capacity rules for restaurants, events eased

-Events can be hosted at 60 per cent of capacity.
+Hotels can operate at full capacity while events can be hosted at 60...
 READ MORE

 -